templatenathan/carpark/notes.md

 WHEN exit index is less than position index
 THEN function returns "left"

-✅move getDirections into helper.js
+✅ move getDirections into helper.js

 =======
 Navigator: Dragomir, Driver Rolando
-🚧 # replace getDirection in carEscape with import
+✅ # replace getDirection in carEscape with import

+✅ # in moveToExit, getDirection - positionIndex - rename to startIndex

+#